 Development projects at the Reserve, Celebrate Freedom, Flag Day, Veteran’s Day, Marshall Lecture, 4th of July, and other events at the Reserve.

-Speakers are available on a wide of variety of topics -- including book talks, resources for businesses, doing genealogy and other research at the library, general information about using the library, the importance of encouraging and modeling reading for young children, and many more.
+Speakers are available on a wide of variety of topics -- including book talks, resources for small businesses, genealogy and other research at the library, general information about using the library and/or its resources, the importance of encouraging and modeling reading for young children, the role of the library in the community, and many more.
 Just let us know what your group is interested in, and we can tailor a presentation for you.

 Areas that we can cover include: Habitat for Humanity’s work in Clark County; Habitat for Humanity’s work globally; the need for affordable housing; and volunteers.